Failed to open RSS feed.

 Winter fuel allowance and Pension Credit:

-Following a motion and debate at Full Council in September, the Leaders of all political groups in Somerset have written to the Prime Minister to express concerns about the recent decision to remove the Winter Fuel Allowance from many pensioners – please see here: Somerset Council Leaders raise concerns over winter fuel allowance removal.
+Following a motion and debate at Full Council in September, the Leaders of all political groups in Somerset have written to the Prime Minister to express concerns about the recent decision to remove the Winter Fuel Allowance from many pensioners – please see Somerset Council Leaders raise concerns over winter fuel allowance removal.
 This winter, Somerset Council will be distributing £3.8m from the Government’s Household Support Fund, to help provide food, fuel vouchers and essential items to those in need – please see the Council’s Somerset Household Support Fund page.

 Please do check if you could be eligible for Pension Credit, extra money to help with living costs for people over state pension age and on a low income.
 You can apply online at gov.uk/pension-credit, or call the Pension Credit claim line on 0800 99 1234.
-Potential claimants need to make a successful application for pension credit by 21st December 2024 to receive a backdated winter fuel payment during Winter 2024/25.

 Fair Frome, Prosper Frome, The Bridge Café and the Frome branch of Health Connections Mendip, supported by Frome Town Council, are also hosting a drop-in session at Frome Town Hall on Tuesday 22nd October, between 10am and 12pm, to encourage people to check if they are eligible for unclaimed pension credit.
 The session is open to anyone who needs support personally, and those who are supporting a friend or relative.
 Please see here for more: Local organisations urge local people to check pension credit eligibility – Frome Town Council.